Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Alternative Dispute Resolution Methods

 Disputes arising from contract interpretation, non-performance, or breach of contract can have significant repercussions.
 They can impact operations, tarnish reputations, and jeopardize financial stability.
-A mishandled contract dispute can mean the difference between your small business’s success and utter failure.
+A mishandled contract dispute can mean the difference between your franchise’s success and utter failure.

 When disagreements arise concerning contract terms, exploring effective dispute-resolution strategies is crucial.
 Litigation is lengthy and costly, often damaging business relationships and attracting unwanted public attention.
 At Luther Lanard, PC, we encourage clients to consider alternative dispute resolution (ADR) options.
 These include the following methods: